 While the dry-mix-on-the-fly trailer was operated directly on behalf of the nation’s largest independent operator, Highland also equips pumpers with DrySlik and its proprietary Dry-Add mixing systems, either for rent or purchase.

-FR is just one of the crucial frac fluid additives.
+FR is just one of the crucial fluid additives.
 Highland also provides shale biocides, de-foamers, inhibitors and corrosion inhibitors which can be blended with DrySlik FR.

 – Dosed dry friction reducer (FR) at an Eagle Ford wellsite